kopalov/GTAV-SH-Mod/readme.md

-# The Savehouse Mod for GTA V!
+# The Savehouse Mod for GTA V
 The first Real Estate mod where you can buy and sell houses, rent appartments and hotels in Los Santos.</br>
 Created by <a href="https://github.com/kopalov" target="_blank">Kopalov</a> and <a href="https://github.com/hennysmafter" target="_blank">Henny Smafter</a>.